-Heather Edwards, PT, Founder of Vino & Vulvas
+Heather Edwards, PT, Sex Counselor & Educator, Founder of Vino & Vulvas (she/her or they/them)

 Heather Edwards, PT, MPT has been a pelvic physical therapist for 15 years in western North Carolina.
 She is a University of Michigan trained Sexuality Counselor and Educator.
 She founded Vino & Vulvas in 2015 and it quickly became her favorite thing to do.
-She teaches community classes such as “Field Guide to Your Crotch” for trans men or trans women, and ‘Talking to Your Doctor About Your Nonbinary Crotch.”
+She teaches community classes such as “Field Guide to Your Crotch” for transgender and nonbinary folx.
 Heather created the Transgender Pelvic Health Survey (currently in progress) and teamed up with Nova Southeastern University and the Pelvic Health Research Initiative for its implementation and data analysis.
 In 2016, she presented at the Southeastern Transgender Health Summit on the topic of pelvic PT considerations for the surgical trans patient.
 She presented at the 2018 AASECT conference on the topic of BDSM/Kink and Pelvic Health with the fabulous, Aleece Fosnight, PA-C, CSC, CSE.
+She teaches Transgender Pelvic Health nationally with Pelvic Guru.

 Despite all her clinical stuff, really Heather considers herself an artist… and if truth be told, she’d love to just draw fantastical crotch doodles all day.
 This unusual hobby has led to her creation of her first self-published book, Important Parts: A Coloring Book for the Crotch Enthusiast which is available at downtown bookstores in Asheville, at the V&V events, and online through amazon.